Web-Projects-Course/html-in-class-exercise/README.md

 ---
 ##Bonus tasks

 If you have time, research (http://www.w3schools.com/tags/) the following items and add them to the page.
-If you get stuck aren't sure the point of all these tags, don't worry.
+If you get stuck or aren't sure the point of all these tags, don't worry.
 We will talk more about them next week.

 * **Add a *&lt;!DOCTYPE &gt;* tag to the document**
 * **Add a *&lt;html&gt;* tag**
 * **Add a *&lt;body&gt;* tag**
 * **Add *&lt;head&gt;* and *&lt;title&gt;* tags**